mybest

 Bean varietyArabica

-Adding milk to create a café au lait softens the intense bitterness, making it more approachable than when drunk black.
-Testers noted that the milk's sweetness tempered the otherwise too-strong bitterness.
+Adding milk to create a café au lait softened the intense bitterness, making it more approachable than when drunk black.
+Testers noted that the milk's sweetness tempered the otherwise too strong bitter flavor.
 If you find the roast aroma or bitterness too overpowering when drinking it black, you might prefer this coffee as a café au lait.

 Content volume0.75 lb.